 - The prevention or relief of poverty in the Parish, by providing grants, items and services to individuals in need and to charities or other organisations working to prevent or relieve poverty.

 - To promote social inclusion for the public benefit by supporting people living in the Parish, who are socially excluded on the grounds of age, disability, ethnic origin, religion, belief or creed, to relieve the needs of such people and assist them integrate into society.

 - To improve the safety or welfare of poor persons living on the Parish, either generally or individually, by providing grants, items and services to individuals or to charities or other organisations working to improve safety or welfare of such persons.

 The Henry Warford Charity is considering funding external key safes for elderly and vulnerable people, who may need assistance in their locked homes and need help in an emergency.
-If you are interested or know of family or a neighbour in the parish who would benefit, please contact Liz Martin. (link)
+If you are interested or know of family or a neighbour in the parish who would benefit, please contact Kay Lear. (link)